Part II · The Personal Scale · What am I? How should I live?

 Corollary: Outsourcing thought to AI is not the problem; choosing not to think when you can is.
 The key question is whether you are lucidly delegating or evasively surrendering.

 Note (from personal preference to interpersonal obligation): The demonstration derives EP2 directly from E1 (“lucidity is preferable, for all agents”).
 But a skeptic might ask: even if lucidity is preferable for each agent individually, why am I obligated to help others achieve it?
-The mediating premises are D12 (inter-dependence) and T5 (Social Lucidity Theorem): because my own lucidity depends partly on others’ conditions of unfolding, promoting others’ lucidity is not altruism alone, it is a structural requirement for sustaining my own.
+The mediating premises are D12 (inter-dependence) and T5 (Social Lucidity Theorem): because my own lucidity depends partly on others’ conditions of unfolding, promoting others’ lucidity is not altruism alone; it is a structural requirement for sustaining my own.
 The “selfless” reading (I should help others because lucidity is good for them) and the “structural” reading (I should help others because their lucidity conditions mine) converge at the same conclusion.
 EP2 is strongest when both premises operate together.

 Corollary: Obscuration can form positive feedback loops between human and AI.
 Designing or exploiting such loops to manipulate others is among the gravest evils in The Tao of Lucidity ethics.

 Scholium (on error and hallucination): Typical ways of manufacturing obscuration include manipulation, deception, and the design of addictive products.
 The nature of error is inadequate cognition, seeing a part and mistaking it for the whole.
-The AI age carries a specific risk: AI reinforces your existing biases, you in turn trust AI’s confirmation, forming a positive feedback loop of obscuration.
-In affective terms: this is a compound of pride (AF12) and attachment (AF14), false joy from mistaking obscuration for lucidity (pride), combined with directionless fixation (attachment).
+The AI age carries a specific risk: AI reinforces your existing biases, and you in turn trust AI’s confirmation, forming a positive feedback loop of obscuration.
+In affective terms, this is a compound of pride (AF12) and attachment (AF14): false joy from mistaking obscuration for lucidity (pride), combined with directionless fixation (attachment).
 The analysis of “echo chamber comfort” in §V.4 is precisely an elaboration of this dynamic.
 You believe you are becoming more lucid (because you have more “evidence”), but in fact you are sinking into deeper obscuration.
-Lucid practice must include awareness of this loop, whenever AI’s output happens to confirm your existing belief, pause.
+Lucid practice must include awareness of this loop: whenever AI’s output happens to confirm your existing belief, pause.
 It may be understanding, or it may be an echo chamber.
 Distinguishing the two is one of the core tasks of practical wisdom.

 Eliminating generative difference (D11) reduces the diversity of experience (D9) in the world, and is therefore evil.
 Protecting generative difference protects the richness of experience, and is therefore good (P3).